 Illinois’ rural Rockford, about an hour’s drive out of Chicago, is a city of 150,000 folks who enjoy 150 public parks, many of them filled with year-round soccer tournaments.
 The surrounding county is full of sprawling apple orchards and pumpkin patches, and offers seasonal fun such as hayrides and craft fairs for Christmas shopping.

-Edward’s Apple Orchard is an autumn staple that expanded to two locations and seems to have returned to its original one.
-Located on more than 60 acres of family-owned farmland, Edward’s offers apples, pumpkins, raspberries, squash and other gourds, and 2,200 chrysanthemum plants.
+Edward’s Apple Orchard West is an autumn staple that’s kept its original location.
+Located on more than 60 acres of family-owned farmland, Edward’s offers apples, pumpkins, raspberries, squash and other gourds and 2,200 chrysanthemum plants.
 Kids will love the farm animals and horse-drawn wagon rides out into the apple orchard.
 Parents will love the Apple Barn, a revamped barn turned modern shop with preserves, home décor items, and of course, apples.
+They open for the season in August.
 Make sure to call ahead to book your cider donuts — they sell out fast.

-On Rockford’s west side is another must-visit, Curran’s Orchard, in business for more than 30 years.
-They specialize in using low amounts of chemicals on their apples and pure juice in their ciders.
+On Rockford’s west side is another must-visit, Curran’s Orchard, in business for more than 35 years.
+They specialize in non-chemical orchard maintenance and use pure juice in their ciders.
+As a farm that doesn’t spray their fruit, it’s impressive that their cider, apple donuts and caramel apples win awards each year.
 Younger children can find their way out of a mini-maze of straw bales, or peer at massive beehives through glass while parents shop for jams, apple butter, caramel apples, salad dressing, and homemade maple syrup.

-About an hour-and-a-half northwest of Chicago’s landmark Willis Tower is The Lindbergh Pumpkin Patch — whoever thought you could have so much fun with pumpkins!
+About an hour-and-a-half northwest of Chicago’s landmark Willis Tower in Caldeonia, discover The Lindbergh Pumpkin Patch — whoever thought you could have so much fun with pumpkins!
 Launch pumpkins across a field with a slingshot, have your pumpkin decorated by an artist and enjoy their playground with inflatable rides.
-New owners, the Lindbergh Family, have turned this place into more of an amusement park with ticketed attractions than a u-pick farm.
+New owners run this place as more of an amusement park with ticketed attractions, than a u-pick farm.